Deadlines for the Programme-PRe-Phase for the winter semester 2022

-Please note that admission is only possible in person at the Admissions Office, opens an external URL in a new window from July 12, 2021 to September 5, 2021.
-Admission to a Bachelor's Programme after the general admission period (extension period) is only possible in legally stipulated exceptional cases.
+Please note that you must also have completed your Programme-PRe-Phase by then.
+Please note that admission is only possible in person from July 11, 2021 to September 12, 2021 at the Admissions Office.
+Admission to a Bachelor's Programme after the general admission period (extension period until October 31,2022) is only possible in legally stipulated exceptional cases.

 The registration for the Programme-PRe-Phase is carried out within the scope of the online application in the TU's own campus software TISS, opens an external URL in a new window.
 Prospective students can create a TISS Guest Account there and register for the study consultation phase of the desired Bachelor's Programme.